-“Until recently, we faced a challenge in the lack of timely, accurate, and manageable data to confirm deliveries of the newspapers to specified Metro newspaper racks,” says Rachael Hays, Head of Audience Targeting at Metro.
-“We wanted to equip our drivers with personal digital assistants to confirm and record the delivery of Metro newspapers in real time.”
+More than 1.4 million copies of Metro newspaper are distributed daily in the UK and Ireland – 770,000 of which reach Metro newspaper racks in London each morning.
+It’s a major logistical exercise, especially since early morning commuters are the key target audience for readership and advertisers.
+Rachel Hays, Head of Audience Targeting, Metro, says: “Until recently, we faced a challenge in the lack of timely, accurate, and manageable data to confirm deliveries of the newspapers to specified Metro newspaper racks.
+We wanted to equip our drivers with personal digital assistants (PDA) to confirm and record the delivery of Metro newspapers in real time.”

 Metro was launched in the United Kingdom in 1999 by DMG Media as a free, colour newspaper targeted at morning commuters.
 While initially distributed in London, Metro has now extended its reach to commuters in 50 cities across the UK, in addition to Dublin in Ireland.

 Requirement for real time proof of delivery and reporting

 Before implementation of the mpro5 mobile solution, information relating to the delivery of Metro newspapers to stations across the UK and Ireland was recorded manually.
 Data was collated on paper, which led to inefficiencies – delayed reporting, wasteful printing, and excessive operational costs.
 Metro also wanted tighter control over the number of daily unread copies and returns, specifically aiming to keep these at less than 1 per cent.

 Proof of delivery requirement to boost advertising credentials